Ava Shamban

 Ava T. Shamban is an American celebrity dermatologist who has made numerous appearances on television and cosmetic publications as an authority on the subject.
 She is currently a board-certified dermatologist based in Los Angeles, and founder of Ava MD.

 Biography

 Education

-Shamban graduated from Harvard University before receiving her medical degree from Case Western Reserve Medical School.
+Shamban graduated from Harvard University before receiving her medical degree from Case Western Reserve University School of Medicine.
 She completed an internal medicine internship at the Mount Sinai Medical Center and went into practice as a general practitioner in California for two years.
 She then received a Dermatology Foundation Fellowship for the study of extracellular matrix proteins, with Dr Jouni Uitto.
 Shamban continued on to complete her dermatology residency at Harbor-UCLA Medical Center in 1989 and is currently a member of the American Society for Dermatologic Surgery as well as the American Academy of Dermatology, and also serves on the editorial board of The Journal of Clinical and Aesthetic Dermatology.